Xeniya-Plakhotnyuk/Xeniya-Plakhotnyuk/README.md

 - 🔭 I’m currently working on my React portfolio projects
-- 🌱 I’m currently learning ExpressJS
+- 🌱 I’m currently learning TypeScript
 - 💬 Ask me about Midjourney and Stable Diffusion in the field of creating visual content
 - ⚡ Fun fact: I'm damn adaptive - have changed 4 countries in my life so far!